“Psychological PPE”: Promote Health Care Workforce Mental Health and Well-Being

-The COVID-19 pandemic is exacerbating existing issues with health care professional burnout and workforce well-being and joy in work that will persist.
+The COVID-19 pandemic exacerbated existing issues with health care professional burnout and workforce well-being and joy in work that will persist.

 There is significant interest in health care in the concept of “psychological PPE” (personal protective equipment) — individual and system-level actions owned by unit and team leaders that provide protection and support for staff’s mental health that can be deployed both before providing care and after a shift has ended.